ayushagarwal27/css-notes-josh/Tip.md

   - we can use different layout modes in media queries as long as html markup remains the same

 - Better to use responsiveness from chrome devtools device toolbar

+- We can add little bit of border-radius to emulate real world objects, that usually don't have sharp corners